twilio-labs/paste/internal-docs/engineering/ci.md

 ## Github Actions (main branch)

 When a pull request is merged to the main branch an additional Github action is run to publish the new package versions to NPM.
-The Netlify action also runs to deploy the production versions of the Paste documentation site and the Paste Remix site.
+The Vercel action also runs to deploy the production versions of the Paste documentation site and the Paste Remix site.
 The Cypress and VRT actions are also run again to verify the production version of the Paste documentation site is working properly.

 ### Version or Publish